-PREREQUISITE(S): HCI101
+PREREQUISITE(S): GPE205 AND GPE230

 HCI335 CREDITS: 3 PREREQUISITE(S): NONE

-Designing Software Interactions 8 8 8
+Designing Software Interactions ୍ଚ୍ଚ୍ଚ୍ଚ୍ଚ୍ଚ୍

-This course covers factors associated with building factors associated with major types of software (pro interactions for these differing interfaces. , , , s of software platforms (mobile, web, desktop) along with ent).
+This course covers factors associated with building in factors associated with major types of software (prod interactions for these differing interfaces. f software platforms (mobile, web, desktop) along with t).
 Students will learn, evaluate and prototype

 HCI350 CREDITS: 3 PREREQUISITE(S): NONE

-Designing Device Interactions 000 000
+Designing Device Interactions ୍ଚ୍ଚ୍ଚ୍ଚ୍ଚ୍

-s trending interface technologies, such as the use of ne IoT).
-Students will learn, evaluate and prototype
+Integration of technology is changing how we interact touch pads with gesture recognition, and their emerge interactions for these differing interfaces.

 HCI405 CREDITS: 3 PREREQUISITE(S): HCI215 & HCI250

-Interfacing with the Nervous Syste em 💖
+Interfacing with the Nervous Syster n 🍪

 carry out that decision through the body.
-Technolog signals that travel through the nervous system.
-In t system and how they do so.
-This will include techn gy has now evolved to the point wh this course we will dive into all the pology such as Electroencephalogra ep Brain Stimulation (DBS), and n nany more.
+Technology signals that travel through the nervous system.
+In thi system and how they do so.
+This will include technol Electromyography (EMG) Controlled Prosthesis, Deep your own Minimum Viable Product (MVP) of a technol is course we will dive into all the di logy such as Electroencephalogram o Brain Stimulation (DBS), and mar fferent technologies that interact with the nervous (EEG), Brain Computer Interfaces (BCIs), ny more.
 The class will culminate in the creation of

 HCI470 CREDITS: 3 PREREQUISITE(S): HCI215

-Emerging Interface Technologies ဝိုင်
+Emerging Interface Technologies 8000 8000

-As technology grows and changes, so does the need for humans to interact with it in new and natural ways.
-The future of interfaces is always in motion as technologists discover new and intuitive ways to work with technology.
-This course will explore and apply emerging interface technologies and examine how these technologies will impact the development of technology, software and products as well as how they impact the interactions with the users who use them.
+As technology grows and changes, so does the need in motion as technologists discover new and intuitive technologies and examine how these technologies wi impact the interactions with the users who use them e ways to work with technology.
+This Il impact the development of techn

-HCI490 CREDITS: 3 PREREQUISITE(S): HCI101 Special Topics in HCI ခွိတ္တိ
+HCI490 CREDITS: 3 PREREQUISITE(S): HCI101

+Special Topics in HCI  🔆

+s will be on emerging areas.
+Topics n the class.
+Some of the topics of t that extend beyond the limitations bines visual cognition and compute vary from semester to semester.
+Students will be his class may be physical computing for creating of the computer mouse, keyboard and monitor screen; r visualization for massive data analysis such as NASA